crossal/AdPlatform/README.md

 Ad Platform
 ====
-Reads bids from json file and returns ad for highest bidder
+Reads bids from a json file and returns ad for highest bidder